stormsidali2001/imrad_intros_moves_submoves_python_microservices/README.md

 ## Datasets

-The AI models used in this platform are trained and evaluated on the following datasets:
+The AI models in this platform are trained on a unique dataset of over 169,000 sentences.
+This dataset was generated using Google's Gemini Pro model and a custom-designed pipeline applied to a set of randomly selected introductions from the **unarXive IMRaD Classification Dataset (Hugging Face):** [https://huggingface.co/datasets/saier/unarXive_imrad_clf](https://huggingface.co/datasets/saier/unarXive_imrad_clf).

-* **IMRAD Introduction Sentences Moves & Sub-moves Dataset:** [https://huggingface.co/datasets/stormsidali2001/IMRAD-introduction-sentences-moves-sub-moves-dataset](https://huggingface.co/datasets/stormsidali2001/IMRAD-introduction-sentences-moves-sub-moves-dataset)
+The pipeline involved the following steps:

+1. **Introduction Selection:**  A set of introductions were randomly selected from the unarXive dataset.
+2. **Sentence Splitting with Gemini Pro:**  Gemini Pro was used to split each selected introduction into individual sentences.
+3. **Initial Move and Sub-move Prediction (Gemini Pro):** Gemini Pro was used to generate initial predictions for the IMRaD move and sub-move of each sentence.
+4. **Outlier Detection:** A custom outlier detection pipeline analyzed the initial predictions, identifying and removing sentences with likely incorrect classifications.
+5. **Data Augmentation with Gemini Pro:** For each IMRaD move label, additional sentences were generated using Gemini Pro, based on the correctly classified sentences remaining after outlier detection.

-    * Contains sentences extracted from scientific research paper introductions, labeled with their corresponding IMRaD moves and sub-moves.
+This process resulted in a final dataset of over 169,000 sentences, meticulously labeled for their respective IMRaD moves and sub-moves.

-* **unarXive IMRaD Classification Dataset (Hugging Face):** [https://huggingface.co/datasets/saier/unarXive_imrad_clf](https://huggingface.co/datasets/saier/unarXive_imrad_clf)
-    * A larger dataset of IMRaD-structured papers used as a basis for creating the training data.

-* **IMRAD Classification Dataset (100k Rows):** [https://huggingface.co/datasets/stormsidali2001/IMRAD-sections-clf-gemini-augmented](https://huggingface.co/datasets/stormsidali2001/IMRAD-sections-clf-gemini-augmented)
-    * An augmented dataset used for training and evaluating models.
+**Dataset Generation Notebooks:**

+The notebooks used to create this dataset can be found in the `/notebooks` directory of this repository.

 **Trained Models:**